 The benchmarks consisted in the execution of three Nextflow based genomic pipelines:

-In order to repeat the analyses, we converted the container images we used to perform the Docker benchmarks to Singularity image files by using the docker2singularity tool.
+In order to repeat the analyses, we converted the container images we used to perform the Docker benchmarks to Singularity image files by using the docker2singularity tool (this is not required anymore, see the update below).

 The only change needed to run these pipelines with Singularity was to replace the Docker specific settings with the following ones in the configuration file: